GetStream/stream-video-js/sample-apps/react-native/expo-video-sample/README.md

 yarn build:all
 ```

-3. Install pods and setup permissions
+3. Move to the app directory

 ```bash
 cd sample-apps/react-native/expo-video-sample